denten-books/plain-text/0-chapter.md

 metaphors of activity of a kind that signify novel configurations between space, labor, idea, artifact, instrument, and inscription.

-For example, in preface to a recent volume on *Ways of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook, the editors write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
+As an example of what I have been calling here the "experimental turn" in the field of early modern history, consider preface to a recent volume on *Ways of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook.
+The editors write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
 As a historian of science in the Early Modern period, Smith translates that insight in the laboratory, where along with her students she bakes bread and smelts iron to recreate long-lost artisanal techniques.
 The major insight from Smith and her colleagues holds that traditional "book knowledge"---the kind of information that finds itself into novels, textbooks, and technical manuals---represents only a small part of the sum total of human expertise.
 Much of our knowledge is instead secreted into the artifacts and institutions where it unfolds through daily practice, in what Smith calls "artifactual knowledge."

 The artifactual knowledge related to digital technology---from typesetting software to e-book readers and word processors---shapes our everyday encounter